Once the people read Luther’s 95 theses they pushed for a change he hadn’t intended

 These include John Calvin and Huldrych Zwingli, along with William Tyndale, Jan Hus, Peter Waldo, John Wycliffe, John Knox, and George Wishart, among others.
 Some were peers, some preceded Luther, and others followed him, yet their common goal was reform.

-In determining a date for the onset of the Protestant Reformation, the most accessible one is October 31, 1517, the day Martin Luther stepped forward to post his ninety-five theses.
+In determining a date for the onset of the Protestant Reformation, the most accessible one is October 31, 1517.
+This is the day Martin Luther stepped forward to post his ninety-five theses.

-As such, many assign this date as the beginning of the Reformation, and Luther, the man behind the list, as its chief advocate.
+As such, many assign this date as the beginning of the Reformation.
+And they put Luther, the man behind the list, as its chief advocate.